-If you’d rather not open an extra tab, though, we’ve got you covered:
+If you’d rather not open an extra tab, though, we’ve got you covered at Nature Hills Nursery

-Nature Hills Nursery will sell you good, dependable blueberry seeds that, if you put in the work, will give you huge harvests.
+Nature Hills Nursery will sell you good, dependable blueberries that, if you put in the work, will give you huge harvests.
 With time and patience, you’ll be baking blueberry pies and canning blueberry jam with these dependable seed-sources.

 How to Grow Jewel Blueberries

 This section cover the basics for planting and growing blueberries.
 For a more in-depth read, consult our guide on how to grow blueberries.